 Unlike more recent designs, these first Brexitcast nails don’t require much additional explanation.
 There’s the requisite EU and UK flags as well as the name of the podcast itself.
-The hardest element was definitely the map of the UK on my thumbnail.
+The hardest element was definitely the map of the UK, featured on my thumbnail.
 Trying to get the whole thing on there whilst retaining the right sort of proportions was something of a nightmare.
 Even now I’m not entirely happy with how truncated Scotland appears (sorry Laura and Adam!).
-In retrospect, I would also choose a darker blue background to help the white truly pop.
+In retrospect, I should also have chosen a darker blue background to help the white truly pop.

 I re-created a version of these nails when I was fortunate enough to be an audience member on the first Brexitcast Live, way back in December 2017.
 It was a brilliant experience and I loved seeing how shows like this are put together behind the scenes.

 I’m not sure who looks happier in this photo, me or Chris!

 Chequers Round 1